juristr/ngx-lazy-el/README.md

 @NgModule({
   schemas: [CUSTOM_ELEMENTS_SCHEMA],
+  imports: [NgxLazyElModule]
   ...
 })
 export class SomeModule {}
 ```

 That is needed because otherwise Angular won't recognize the tag as it is no more an Angular Component, but Custom Element.
+Also note that I import the `NgxLazyElModule` if you haven't already.
+Otherwise the `*ngxLazyEl` directive won't work.

-Next, you can just use the Custom Element by applying the `*ngxLazyEl` directive.
+Now you can just use the Custom Element by applying the `*ngxLazyEl` directive.

 ```
 <app-hello-world *ngxLazyEl [person]="person"></app-hello-world>